 - Randall C. Isley Memorial Award Selected by classmates and given in recognition of extraordinary compassion in the life of a PTA student who has been engaged in one or more prior careers. - SAHP Scholarship Endowment Awards: candidates may apply for these awards through the SAHP Scholarship Awards program; details will be sent by email to all students in winter quarter from the LLU Office of Philanthropy.
-Includes the Matthew Lynn Schrader Memorial Award.
+Includes the Matthew Lynn Schrader Memorial Award and the Appleton Award for Excellence in Clinical Performance.